 Elopements could be adventurous and wild, or they could be glamorous and sophisticated.
 It could mean flying to a far-flung destination or it could simply mean a few friends in the backyard.
 The great thing is there is no right or wrong answer!

-Your wedding day is one of the biggest days in your life, and making the conscious decision to do it your way is a liberating one, one that will provide you joy and one that gives you the opportunity to make it all your own, from the moment you wake to the moment you fall asleep.
+Your wedding day is one of the biggest days in your life, and making the conscious decision to do it your way is a liberating one, one that will provide you joy and one that gives you the opportunity to make it completely unique, from the moment you wake to the moment you fall asleep.

-To get the ideas flowing, I have put together a couple of unique Elopement experiences and an example timeline, in and around Sydney, which demonstrates how you can make the most of your big day.
+To get the ideas flowing, I have put together a unique Elopement timeline for an experience in Sydney, which demonstrates how you can make the most of your big day.

 As you can see, there is so much that you can squeeze into your day if you want to, whilst still being relaxed and enjoying the whole experience.

-For me, as much as I love to photograph traditional style weddings, there is something super special about being an intimate part of a couple’s Elopement.
-It’s a real privilege to be invited into such a special moment your life and I never take that for granted.
+For me, as much as I love to photograph traditional-style weddings, there is something super special about being an intimate part of a couple’s Elopement.
+It’s a real privilege to be invited into such a special moment and I never take it for granted.